Get Out of Your Head and Into Emotional Health: 3 Ideas

 If you are like me, you get stuck in your head and need help moving toward emotional and mental health.

-Do you have a secret sadness?
-Maybe a shapeless grief that keeps you down?
+Do you have a secret sadness or a shapeless grief that keeps you down?
 Do you lean toward despondency, especially in colder seasons?

 What if some unique and creative activities could alleviate melancholy for people like us?

-I have found 3 unusual ways to keep despondency at bay.
+I have found 3 creative ways to keep despondency at bay.
 I’m not suggesting changing anything your doctor has prescribed — just bringing a little color to the palette.

 1. TELL YOUR STORY

-When I was in my twenties, I had an eating disorder called bulimia.
-Looking back, I realize I was using food to stuff down parts of my story I kept stuffed inside, rarely sharing the hidden parts of myself.
-Fresh out of childhood, my feelings were trying to surface but I didn’t have an escape hatch for them.
-This disorder kept me from dealing with the story of my past.
+In my early twenties, I had an eating disorder called bulimia.
+Looking back, I realize I was using food to stuff down parts of my story I could not face.
+Fresh out of childhood, my feelings were trying to surface, but I didn’t have an escape hatch for them.
+The disorder distracted me from dealing with my history.

 There are many ways to tell your story: